Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-5-upgrade.md

 ### Change Comes from the Inside

 To Humans, change happens _outside_ the computer system that is changed:
-A program is an immutable object, especially so after it has invoked to start a process (a limited virtualized computer system).
+A program is an immutable object, especially so after it was invoked to start a process (a limited virtualized computer system).
 To change a program thus requires shutting down the processes started with the old program and starting new processes with the new program, although doing it naively can cause an interruption of service.

-As for changing a program's data types and having to preserve data, that's an exceptional situation to be dealt with using exceptional tools.
+As for changing a program's data types and having to preserve data, that to Humans is an exceptional situation to be dealt with using exceptional tools.
 Such a catastrophic event happens every so many months or years, when releasing a new "major" version of the program.